mvdwetering/ytmdesktop_remote/README.md

 ## Features

-Exposes a mediaplayer to control a YouTue Music Desktop instance with the following features:
+Exposes a mediaplayer to control a YouTube Music Desktop instance with the following features:

 * Volume and mute
 * Show metadata like artist, album, song